eriklindernoren/SemSegGUI/README.md

 ```
 + gui.py                : Methods pertaining to the GUI operations
 + main.py               : Main file
-+ pixel.py              : Class representing a pixel (contains label and score at that coordinate)
++ pixel.py              : Contains Pixel class.
+Keeps track of score and label at each coordinate
 + processor.py          : Methods to extract segments from semantic segmentation
-+ segment.py            : Class representing an image segment.
-Contains list of pixels and contour
++ segment.py            : Contains class representing an image segment.
+Keeps list of pixels and contour
-                          pixels that belong to said segment
+                          pixels that belonging to segment
-+ utils.py              : Helper methods for loading and reading input data
++ utils.py              : Helper methods for reading input data
 ```

 ### Run